cibere/chattotwitch-docs/docs/index.md

   When the bot recieves an update, it will send a message which contains the main highlights, along with a link that contains the full changelog.

 When you change the channel, it will delete the old record so you can only have 1 per server.

+## View Settings

+Want to view someone else's settings?
+Well you can run `/settings`, while passing a user to the `user` argument.